You may have already heard other states putting similar laws into effect to make roads safer for all drivers.

 If you’re the parent of a driver under 18 you’ll be either glad or terrified to hear that Tennessee's Hands-Free Law also prohibits mobile use of any kind for these drivers.
 They will learn to love the radio.
 If any driver, teen or adult, are caught unlawfully driving with their mobile device you’ll be charged with a class C misdemeanor.
 Meaning it’s a moving violation, there will be a fine and court costs.

-- - First time caught will be a $50 + court costs
+- First time caught is a $50 fine + court costs

-- - Second & Third time caught will be $100 + court costs
+- Second & Third time caught will be a $100 fine + court costs

-- - If caught in a school zone, construction zone, or any place with transport workers its $200 + court costs
+- If caught in a school zone, work zone, construction zone, or any place with transport workers the fine is a $200 fine + court costs

 Now, if you need to make an emergency phone call its permitted.
 Just keep in mind being late for work does not constitute as an emergency.
 And if you are and you need to call your boss, do not use the breakdown lanes on the highway, and don’t pull over into a bike lane.
 Keep driving until you reach a safe place completely off the roadway.

 Exceptions to the Rule

 There are several exceptions to the handsfree law, specifically for certain state personnel.
 For instance, law enforcement officers, university police, and utility company employees and contracted workers.
 It is also legal to make a phone call to emergency responders, 911, or a hospital, as a driver.
 Did you know that if you are lawfully stopped or parked, cell phone use is legal?